 Since moving to Utah, I've noticed the lack of presence of some beloved pastries that could be found just about everywhere in New York.
 The heavy population of Italian Americans in New York lends to the ubiquity of delicious treats like cannolis.
 Now, I'm not saying you can't get a good cannoli in Utah (I hear carlucci's has a pretty kick-butt one), I'm just saying it's less convenient.
 And I don't know of anywhere that has a gluten-free version.
 So, I've taken it upon myself to make my own delicious version.
 Mission: accomplished.

 When making something for the first time, it's always best to try it with a friend.
-Especially when that something requires about 15 minutes of kneading, which is the perfect opportunity for a chat and a glass of wine.
 My friend, Becky (of The Vintage Mixer) was more than willing to join me.
 Our shared hunger for new adventures in baking is one the things I love about her!
 She's posted a gluten-filled version of this cannoli on her page with a lovely variation on the traditional filling.
 If gluten-free is not something you're interested in, or you just want to mix it up a bit, I urge you to go check it out!

 Gluten Free Cannolis